cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 It would be a lie that everything about Cyber is perfectly bright.
 Looking ahead, we would like to warn you about the dark side.

 It is hard to attract users when the knowledge graph is empty.
-The truth is that we don't need much: about 1M cyberlinks to demonstrate the PoC ([currently](https:/cyber.page/brain), ~100k links have been submitted), 10M cyberlinks to become really useful, and 100M links to create the buzz.
+The truth is that we don't need much: about 1M cyberlinks to demonstrate the PoC (currently, ~100k links have been submitted), 10M cyberlinks to become really useful, and 100M links to create the buzz.
 The current implementation allows us to scale to about 1B links, which will be enough to build something ultimately useful.
 We expect this to be a completely doable task for our community.
 It takes just around 42,000 users who will create 100 cyberlinks p/day, out of personal joy, over the next 3 years.
-Of course with the help of automated tools we expect to formate the knowledge graph in a year or so.
+Of course, with the help of automated tools we expect to formate the knowledge graph in a year or so.

 Search in the new paradigm cannot be free.
 No way.
 You are either a client or a product.
-We have allocated [10% in the Genesis](https://cyber.page) (8% to Ethereum, 1% to Cosmos and 1% to Urbit) for evaluation purposes, but others have to make a choice for themselves.
+We have allocated 10% in the Genesis (8% to Ethereum, 1% to Cosmos and 1% to Urbit) for evaluation purposes, but others have to choose for themselves.
 In the beginning, it’s better not to think of Cyber as the miracle which solves the problems of all the poor in the world, but rather as a premium social search, for those who care about future, privacy and quality.

 The third problem is scalability (again).
 Unlike Bitcoin and Ethereum we have some aces up the sleeve: an architecture that is perfectly scalable, both horizontally (Internet Knowledge Protocol on top of IBC) and vertically (more GPU cards, FPGAs, Asics, etc).
 We remind you that Ethereum was purposefully created as a very expensive shared calculator.
 One more time we have to jump a wave right now: the earlier we start cyberlinking, the earlier we will win this hidden war.